-Advances in peripheral neuropathy footwear are doing a lot to help ease some of the discomfort associated with this condition.
+Advances in footwear for peripheral neuropathy are doing a lot to help ease some discomfort associated with this condition.
 There are many stores that specialize in comfort footwear today, and modern assistive shoes often don't even look like traditional orthopedic styles, allowing a variety of choices that still meet your needs.

 What They Should Provide